aravinthakshan/sentiment-analysis-deploy/README.md

 This project benchmarks DeBERTa, DistilBERT, RoBERTa, and a custom RoBERTa-GRU model for sentiment analysis.
 By comparing model performance on datasets of varying sizes, it highlights strengths, limitations, and potential improvements over existing methodologies.

 ## Background
 The models used in this study—BERT and its derivatives, including DeBERTa, DistilBERT, and RoBERTa—have transformed Natural Language Processing by improving contextual understanding.
-Each variant brings enhancements in efficiency, accuracy, or model size, making them valuable tools for a range of NLP applications.
+Each variant brings enhancements in efficiency, accuracy, or model size, making them valuable tools for a range of NLP applications, it is also fully depoyable ( was previously hosted on ngrock -- vite )

 ## Methodology
 ### Experimental Setup